Fascism in Uruguay: Fascist era (1933–1942)

 Gabriel Terra at his desk, signing an autograph for a local magazine.

 Gabriel Terra's followers became known as Marzists (lit.
 March-ists) because of their support of the "Revolution of March" (Spanish: Revolución de Marzo), the official name of the coup.

 The March regime called for elections of the constitutional assembly that wrote the 1934 Uruguayan Constitution, despite accusations of fraud.
-The new constitution established a 50-50 parliamentary representation for the two most voted parties and abolished the National Council of Administration.
+The new constitution established a 50–50 parliamentary representation for the two most voted parties and abolished the National Council of Administration.
 The government persecuted or banished political opposers.

 The constitution, inspired on corporatist principles, formally recognized the human rights to education, healthcare and work, as well as the freedom of assembly and association.
-The government also created the Electoral Court in order to improve the transparency of elections.
-The constitutional referendum was boycotted by batllist Colorados.
+The government also created the Electoral Court to improve the transparency of elections.
+The constitutional referendum was boycotted by Batllist Colorados.

+"Adolf Hitler, who realized the conception of National Socialism, is the concept of supremacy of the right over force.
+Hitler, who is often ignored when attacked, was the one who cemented the history of Germany.
+I believe, Mr President, that the titanic work of that privileged Hitler brain should deserve a little more respect."
+National Representative Chouhy Terra.

 Terra broke diplomatic relationships with the USSR and the Second Spanish Republic, making Uruguay one of the first countries to recognize Francoist Spain.
 The March regime also developed anti-immigration policies, such as controlling Jewish immigration and setting a minimum of 80% of Uruguayan manpower on public works.

-Electric motor produced in Uruguay under the dirigist industrialization plan started by Terra.